joakim-brannstrom/dsnapshot/README.md

 dsnapshot = "/path/to/dsnapshot"
 ```

-A progress bar, via rsync, is display when dsnapshot is executed in interactive
+A progress bar, via rsync, is displayed when dsnapshot is executed in interactive
 mode.
 This can be changed or turned off.
 ```toml
 [snapshot.example.rsync]